-In June 2021, the FCA published new proposals on climate-related disclosure rules for asset managers and asset owners in CP21/17 and for listed companies in CP21/18.
+In December 2021, the FCA published its policy statements and new rules on climate-related disclosure rules for asset managers and asset owners in PS21/24 and for listed companies in PS21/23.

-In CP21/18, the FCA proposes extending the climate-related disclosure requirements in the Listing Rules (LR) for premium-listed commercial companies to certain issuers of standard listed equity shares.
-The FCA is seeking views on whether to extend the rule further, for example, to listed issuers of shares other than equity shares, and whether and how issuers of standard listed debt and debt-like securities should be reflected in the scope of the rule.
+In PS 21/23, the FCA sets out its climate-related disclosure requirements in the Listing Rules (LR) for premium-listed commercial companies to certain issuers of standard listed equity shares.